fejlek/Nine-Circles-Statistics/Eighth Circle - Generalized Additive Models/Eighth_circle_generalized_additive_models_1.md

 linear model is sufficient.
 We should note that the AIC for the GAM is based on the penalized log-likelihood (the so-called *conditional AIC*).
-However, if we evaluate the log-likelihood of the GAM model, we notice that edf differs from the one estimated by the fit (we expect 2.765627 + 1 for the scale parameter). <br/>
+However, if we evaluate the log-likelihood of the GAM model, we notice that EDF differs from the one estimated by the fit (we expect 2.765627 + 1 for the scale parameter). <br/>

 ``` r